hashicorp/flight/README.md

 ## Development instructions

-To generate the sprite file, [sprite.svg](ember-flight-icons/public/icons/sprite.svg), follow the instructions in the README of [edenspiekermann/sprite.sh](https://github.com/edenspiekermann/sprite.sh) e.g.
+Following an export from Figma, you'll need to generate the sprite file, [sprite.svg](ember-flight-icons/public/icons/sprite.svg), follow the instructions in the README of [edenspiekermann/sprite.sh](https://github.com/edenspiekermann/sprite.sh) e.g.

-- `cd ember-flight-icons/public/icons` so that the `sprite.svg` file will be created in the right directory
+- `cd export-go/dist` so that the `sprite.svg` file will be created in the right directory
 - `npx spritesh`

 ## How to consume the Ember addon